connectedbydata/connectedbydata.org/_posts/2025-01-30-case-study-free-postcode.md

 In May 2010, postcode data was made available as open data (although address data remains closed).

+You can view the archive of the website, by [Harry Metcalfe](https://bsky.app/profile/harrym.com) and [Richard Pope](https://bsky.app/profile/did:plc:sakj3xhrgl2tlku7ctdrvf6j) as it was [at the beginning](https://web.archive.org/web/20090901185019/http://ernestmarples.com/) and [at the end](https://web.archive.org/web/20100726165347/http://www.ernestmarples.com:80/).
+Their [blog lives on](https://web.archive.org/web/20120118184338/http://ernestmarples.com/blog/) too.

 **Campaign type:** Data access (open data)

 **Ultimate goals:** Provide affordable public good technology services; unlock social and economic potential of data.